10.8 Treatment adaptation and change of treatment

 • For LTRs:

-• during the first 6 months, the regimen should be modified while maintaining the required number of likely effective drugs.
+• During the first 6 months, the regimen should be modified while maintaining the required number of likely effective drugs.
+If a Group A drug is discontinued, it should be replaced by the most effective remaining TB drug (Table 10.3).

 These modifications are considered as treatment adaptations (not treatment changes, see Section 10.8.2) as they do not meet the definition of "treatment failure" (Chapter 17).